 27 – The Soviet spacecraft Mars 2 reaches Mars, ejecting a capsule which crash-lands on the planet.
 Mars 2 goes into orbit and sends back TV pictures and other information.

-28 – Palestinian guerrillas assassinate the Jordanian Prime Minister.
+28 – Palestinian guerrillas assassinate the Jordanian Prime Minister, Mr Wasfi Tal, while he is visiting Cairo to attend the Arab Defence Council.
 King Hussein rules out further talks.

 30 – Australian combat role in Vietnam ends.